xyy94813/gihub-graphql-react-relay-example/README.md

 ## Step 1

-Install all dependencies by `yarn`
+Install all dependencies by `npm`

 ```
-yarn
+npm i
 ```

 ## Step 2